Rapman: I want to take Shiro's Story to Netflix

-It's a gritty UK drama that's had more than 10 million hits and has seen the likes of Not3s, Michael Dapaah and Konan make their acting debuts.
+It's a gritty UK drama that's had more than 10 million hits and has seen the likes of Not3s, Konan and Headie One make their acting debuts.

 Shiro's Story is the YouTube trilogy that fans of UK rap have been talking about all week after the third instalment was released on Monday.